DataDog/documentation/content/en/graphing/widgets/query_value.md

 Query values display the current value of a given metric query, with conditional formatting (such as a green/yellow/red background) to convey whether or not the value is in the expected range.
 The value displayed by a query value need not represent an instantaneous measurement.

 The widget can display the latest value reported, or an aggregate computed from all query values across the time window.
-These visualizations provide a narrow but unambiguous window into your infrastructure.query
+These visualizations provide a narrow but unambiguous window into your infrastructure query.

 {{< img src="graphing/widgets/query_value/query_value.png" alt="Query value widget" responsive="true" >}}